Obsaa/react-native-elements/website/versioned_docs/version-0.19.0/contributing.md

 so sometimes we may accidentally miss something along the way.
 When you think you've found a bug here's what to do:

 1. Check your version.
 Most of the time, a fix has been made and released in new a new version.
 However, you may still be on an old version.
-The easiest way to validate this, it to update your version of react-native-elements to the latest.
+The easiest way to validate this, it to update your version of react-native-elements-kpay to the latest.

-2. Search the existing [issues](https://github.com/react-native-training/react-native-elements/issues) and
+2. Search the existing [issues](https://github.com/react-native-training/react-native-elements-kpay/issues) and
-   [pull requests](https://github.com/react-native-training/react-native-elements/pulls) for one like what you're seeing.
+   [pull requests](https://github.com/react-native-training/react-native-elements-kpay/pulls) for one like what you're seeing.
    If you see one, add a 👍 reaction (please no +1 comments).
 Read through the comments and see if you can provide anymore valuable information to the thread.
 The more use cases we have, the easier it is to solve the issue.